4 Reasons Why the Philippines Needs a K-12 School System

-Another reason to support K-12 education is because the graduates of this program will be more prepared to enter the labor force.
-High school graduates of the 10-year curriculum were not yet employable since they were not competent or well–equipped enough for the workplace.
+Another reason to support K-12 education is because the graduates of this program is seen to be more prepared to enter the real world.
+High school graduates of the 10-year curriculum were not yet employable since they were not well–equipped enough for the workplace.

-In addition, high school graduates of the 10-year curriculum are not yet 18.
-With the new curriculum, senior high school students can specialize in a field that they are good at and interested in.
+In addition, high school graduates of the 10-year curriculum are not yet 18 years of age.
+With the new curriculum, senior high school students can specialize in a field that they are interested in.
 As a result, upon graduation they will have the specific job-related skills they need even without a college degree.
-When they graduate from high school, these young people will be 18 and employable, adding to the nation’s manpower.
+When they graduate from high school, these young people will be 18 and employable, adding to the nation’s manpower and productivity.

 Finally, with K-12 education, Filipino graduates will be automatically recognized as professionals abroad because we are following the international education standard as practiced by all nations.

 There will be no need to study again and spend more money in order to qualify for international standards.
-With a K-12 education, Filipino professionals who aspire to work abroad will not have a hard time getting jobs in their chosen field.
-Furthermore, they will be able to help their families in the Philippines more with remittances, property purchase, and small businesses.
+With a K-12 education, Filipino professionals who aspire to serve the world will not have a hard time getting jobs in their chosen field.

 Though Filipinos are known to be competitive in the international community, our current education system hinders us in becoming more competitive among other countries.
 The K-12 education plan offers a solution to that problem.

 However, it is undeniable that there will be problems that arise as we implement the program, which could include a lack of budget, classrooms, school supplies, and teachers.
-That said, the long-term effects of K-12 education will be very beneficial to us Filipinos.
+But if we do not start now, when?